spapanik/yamk/docs/source/usage.rst

     assume that dependency is up to date (works only with phony ones) -b/--bare
-    build only the target, without checking the dependencies -d/--directory     dir
+    build only the target, without checking the dependencies -c/--cookbook      cookbook
+    the path to the cookbook (defaults to *./cookbook.toml*) -d/--directory     dir
     the path to the directory that contains the cookbook -f/--force
-    rebuild all dependencies and the target -c/--cookbook      cookbook
+    rebuild all dependencies and the target -n/--dry-run
+    only print the commands to be executed
-    the path to the cookbook (defaults to *./cookbook.toml*) -s/--shell         shell
+-s/--shell         shell
     the path to the shell used to execute the commands (defaults to */bin/sh*) -t/--cookbook-type {toml,json,yaml}